-Due to the current unprecedented circumstances of the COVID-19 virus, it is necessary that all schools are prepared and have appropriate arrangements in place in relation to behaviour and discipline and the management of pupils.
-These arrangements will continue to apply from September 2021.
-This addendum to the Behaviour, Discipline, Suspension, and Exclusion Policy ensures all staff, directors, pupils and parents/carers understand our protocols for managing behaviour during this time.
+Due to the continued circumstances of the COVID-19 virus, it is necessary that all schools continue to be prepared and have appropriate arrangements in place in relation to behaviour and discipline and the management of pupils.
+This addendum to the Behaviour, Discipline, Suspension, and Permanent Exclusion Policy ensures all staff, directors, pupils and parents/carers understand our protocols for managing behaviour during this time.